neshanthan/CryptoTrader/README.md

 Cryptocurrency icons from https://github.com/cjdowner/cryptocurrency-icons used

-Use Chrome Developer tools, too see how layout will look
+Use Chrome Developer tools, too see how layout will look (Right click, inspect element, pick responsive and adjust to your screen size)